k-dimple/ubuntu-core-docs/docs/how-to-guides/launch-on-azure.md

-# Install a pre-build Ubuntu Core image on an Azure VM
+# Launch a pre-build Ubuntu Core image on an Azure VM

 Pre-built images are ideal for exploration and experimentation of Ubuntu Core, but they are not intended for deployment or use at scale.